spoons-and-mirrors/subtask2/README.md

 ## The Problem

+When a subtask (subagent) finishes, OpenCode injects a generic prompt: `"Summarize the task tool output above and continue with your task."`

-When a subtask (subagent) finishes and returns to the main agent, the main agent typically just relays the response:
+This often leads to the main agent just relaying the response:

-> "Here's what the subagent found: [result]" — _end of turn_
+> "Here's what the subagent found: [result]" — *end of turn*

 The main agent becomes a passive messenger rather than an active participant.

 ## The Solution

-This plugin adds two frontmatter parameters to subtask commands:

-- **`return`**: Injects a prompt at the end of the subtask output, giving the main agent its own task instead of just relaying information
+This plugin intercepts OpenCode's synthetic message and replaces it with something better:

+1. **Per-command `return` prompt** — Give specific instructions for what the main agent should do with the subtask result
+2. **Global fallback** — Even without `return`, replace the generic prompt with one that encourages critical thinking
-- **`chain`**: Queues follow-up prompts that execute sequentially after the subtask completes
+3. **`chain`** — Queue follow-up prompts that execute sequentially after the subtask completes

 ## Installation